facelessuser/PyMdown/README.md

 # Mdown
 Mdown is CLI tool to convert or even batch convert markdown files to HTML.
 It can also accept a file stream.
+It was inspired by https://github.com/revolunet/sublimetext-markdown-preview.

 # Status
 This is in an Alpha state, though it is very useable.
 Because of the Alpha state, things are in flux and are subject to change without warning.